Education Management Corporation: Expansion in the 2000s

+Enrollment in EDMC's online programs ballooned from 7,900 in 2007 to 42,300 in 2012, due in large part to practices that devoted more per-student expenditures to marketing ($4,158) than on education ($3,460).
+The next few years saw dramatic drops in enrollment and massive layoffs in the online division.

 Recent history

 In 2011, EDMC and its then-subsidiary, the Art Institutes, received greater public scrutiny with the release of the Frontline documentary: Educating Sergeant Pantzke.
 In the documentary, Iraq war veteran Chris Pantzke discussed the lack of disability services at the school.
 According to Pantzke, "Being a soldier, you don't want to quit, you don't want to give up or fail."
 But after doing his own research, Pantzke concluded that the degree he was pursuing wasn't "worth much more than the paper is worth".
 And he felt he was "throwing away taxpayer money" by using GI Bill funds.

 In 2012, Edward West replaced Todd Nelson as CEO, while Nelson replaced McKernan as chairman.
 After the growth in student numbers in the late 2000s, EDMC's enrollment declined from around 160,000 students in 2011 to approximately 130,000 students at the end of 2012.
 EDMC has attributed this to the economic downturn of the late 2000s and new federal restrictions on the PLUS Loan program.

 The decrease in enrollment, coupled with pending changes to the U.S. Department of Education's "gainful employment" rule, prompted EDMC to hold off expansion plans in 2012, and led to several rounds of layoffs.
 Only one new school opening has been announced in the 2013 fiscal year.
 In February 2013, EDMC announced a tuition freeze through at least 2015, as part of a strategy to refocus on students.
 As of 2014 enrollment was 120,920 students, a decrease of nine percent.

 From June 2013 to June 2014, the company eliminated about 2,600 positions, and campuses have been closed or are in the process of closing.

-On May 6, 2015 EDMC announced it would begin closing 15 of its Art Institute locations, citing declining enrollment and restructuring.
+On May 6, 2015, EDMC announced it would begin closing 15 of its Art Institute locations, citing declining enrollment and restructuring.

-The week of June 13, 2016 the corporation announced the planned closure of most of its Brown Mackie College campuses, with 22 of the 26 slated for closure.
+The week of June 13, 2016, the corporation announced the planned closure of most of its Brown Mackie College campuses, with 22 of the 26 slated for closure.

 In December 2016, the Southern Association of Colleges and Schools (SACS) announced that nine Art Institute campuses and all 15 South University campuses were placed on probation.